reyvaz/tpu_segmentation/README.md

 - Pavel Yakubovskiy's ([@qubvel](https://github.com/qubvel)) [EfficientNet](https://github.com/qubvel/efficientnet) and [Segmentation Models](https://github.com/qubvel/segmentation_models).
 The EfficientNet backbones are built using qubvel's efficientnet library.
 Imagenet and noisy-student weights come from there as well.
 Skip connections dictionaries are based on qubvel's Segmentation Models library.

-- Zongwei Zhou ([@MrGiovanni](https://github.com/MrGiovanni)) [UNetPlusPlus library](https://github.com/MrGiovanni/UNetPlusPlus).
+- Zongwei Zhou's ([@MrGiovanni](https://github.com/MrGiovanni)) [UNetPlusPlus library](https://github.com/MrGiovanni/UNetPlusPlus).
 Unet and Unet++ model builders as well as the upsampling related blocks were borrowed/adapted from MrGiovanni's UNetPlusPlus keras library.

 - Chris Deotte's [Triple Stratified KFold with TFRecords](https://www.kaggle.com/cdeotte/triple-stratified-kfold-with-tfrecords/notebook).
 The rotation and shear augmentation functions were adapted from Chris' code in this notebook.
 The code for the coarse dropout was also adapted from his code [here](https://www.kaggle.com/c/siim-isic-melanoma-classification/discussion/169721).